 Malware insertion processes are highly sophisticated with a wide scope of insertion techniques.
 Many people think that if they don’t click on a suspicious site or download a deceptive file, they won’t get infected.
 However, users do not have to actively click, as there are scenarios where malvertising runs pre-click.
-Examples of pre-click malware include being embedded in main scripts of the page or drive-by-downloads.
+Examples of pre-click malware include being embedded in the main scripts of the page or drive-by downloads.
 Malware can also auto-run, as in the case of auto redirects, where the user is automatically taken to a different site, which could be malicious.

-Malware can also be found in the delivery of an ad – where a clean ad that has no malware pre or post click (in its build and design), can still be infected whilst being called.
+Malware can also be found in the delivery of an ad – where a clean ad that has no malware pre or post-click (in its build and design), can still be infected whilst being called.
 Malicious code can hide undetected and the user has no idea what’s coming their way.